 It has become much easier with the internet to determine who makes a quality product – and more importantly – if the manufacturer stands behind their product.
 In my prior profession in the heating and cooling industry, I was always amazed that some poorly made products with slick advertising campaigns were viewed as superior.
 Internet reviews (taken with a grain of salt) are a great equalizer to great marketing campaigns.
 Many quality manufacturers do have problems.
 If you can’t find any problems in the search, or if the problems are limited and the manufacturer appears to respond to the problems in a fair manner, then you have found a quality company.
 This basic rule of thumb should apply to any product that you are interested in buying.
 One of the tools I use in my searches when I am looking to buy a product is the wording "warranty problems."

 Rest assured that Pioneer Glass contracts with shower enclosure manufacturers that display excellent quality and strong integrity.

 At this point, you know pretty much what you want.
 Now you need to make sure you are dealing with a reputable company to buy the enclosure from and have it installed.
 The installation is arguably the most important component of the whole procedure.
 It is vitally important that you have confidence that the installer will return if there are issues.
 After having talked with the provider and feeling comfortable you should pretty much follow the procedure with manufacturers with one major addition.
 The Better Business Bureau remains one of, if not the best measure of how a company performs.
 You can research your company of choice by looking at the BBB's website.
 Pioneer Glass has an A+ rating with the BBB, and we're proud of earning that trust from homeowners.

-For more information on our shower doors and enclosures, please click here.
+Click the following for more information on our shower doors and enclosures.

 What is a Shower Screen?